Signs of burnout – and how to help managers spot them

 - Higher employee turnover – when experiencing burnout, employees are 2.6 times more likely to job hunt (Gallup).
 Spot the signs early.
 Save yourself the recruitment and training costs.

 - Lower productivity – lack of concentration, satisfaction and sleep all contribute to less getting done.
 The global pandemic's made it all too easy to blame conflicts with home-life for dropping performance.
 But burnout causes this to be more consistent.
-Stop accepting excuses and instead look to the underlying reasons.
+Stop accepting excuses and instead look to the underlying reasons: you'll likely spot the signs of burnout.

 - Lower employee engagement – or in many cases active disengagement.
 Burnout impacts company culture, focus and creativity.
 Bringing them all down and limiting innovation.
 If teams are starting to clock watch and bicker, look for other signs of burnout.
 Chances are they're all feeling the pressure.